Exciting Opportunity at Francis Parker School in San Diego, California

 If Parker’s values and school culture resonate with you, we encourage you to consider this opportunity.

 About Francis Parker School:

-Francis Parker School is a coeducational independent day school in San Diego, California with 1300 students in grades JK-12.
+Francis Parker School is a coeducational independent day school in San Diego, California with 1310 students in grades JK-12.
 Founded in 1912, the school’s mission is “to create and inspire a diverse community of independent thinkers whose academic excellence, global perspective and strength of character prepare them to make a meaningful difference in the world.”
 Francis Parker School has two campuses in close proximity.
 One in Mission Hills (Lower School JK-5), and a second in Linda Vista (Middle and Upper School 6-8 and 9-12, respectively).